Niujunbo2002/NativeRes-LLaVA/README.md

 pip install -r requirements.txt pip install transformers==4.50.3
 ```
+❗️If you get stuck during the installation of `Flash-attn`, we recommend manually downloading the appropriate version from the official source.

 Install the required environment in `requirements.txt`.
 The Transforms version should be able to support at least `Qwen2-VL model`.